Henry Taylor (American football)

-Henry Taylor (born November 29, 1975) is an American former professional football defensive tackle who played in the National Football League (NFL) and Arena Football League (AFL).
+Henry Taylor (born November 29, 1975) is an American former professional football player who was a defensive tackle in the National Football League (NFL) and Arena Football League (AFL).
 He was signed by the San Diego Chargers of the NFL as an undrafted free agent in 1998.
-He played college football at South Carolina.
+He played college football for the South Carolina Gamecocks.

 Taylor played for the Detroit Lions, Atlanta Falcons, Chicago Bears and Miami Dolphins of the NFL, the Dallas Desperados, New Orleans VooDoo, Nashville Kats, Orlando Predators, New York Dragons and Jacksonville Sharks of the AFL, and the Frankfurt Galaxy of NFL Europe.

 Early life

 Taylor was born in Broward County, Florida.
 He played high school football at Barnwell High School in Barnwell, South Carolina as a tight end and defensive tackle.
 He totaled 82 tackles, 12 sacks and seven forced fumbles his senior year, earning all-state and class AA Lineman of the Year honors.
 Taylor graduated from Barnwell in 1994.